 - 1. Extract LO values from the appropriate fields of the concatenated data stream for each instantaneous light or dark frame according to Eq.
 1. - 2.
 Find the beginning of the burst measurement according to Section 4. - 3.
 QA/QC sensor flags will be applied to the data stream values within the averaging window defined in Eq.
-6, details below.

-- 4. QA/QC Plausibility tests will be applied to the nitrate measurements (field 3 only) within the averaging window defined in Eq.
-6in accordance with AD[06], details are provided below. - 5.
-Signal de-spiking will be applied to the nitrate measurements (field 3 only) within the averaging window defined in Eq.
-6 in accordance with AD[07]. - 6.
+6, details below. - 4.
+QA/QC Plausibility tests will be applied to the nitrate measurements (field 3 only) within the averaging window defined in Eq.
+6 in accordance with AD[04], details are provided below. - 5.
+Signal de-spiking will be applied to the nitrate measurements (field 3 only) using the algorithm described in AD[05] except within a fixed averaging window defined in Eq.
+6. - 6.
 Nitrate measurement averages will be calculated using Eq.
 6. - 7.
 Descriptive statistics, i.e. minimum, maximum, and variance, will be determined for each burst measurement of surface water nitrate. - 8.
-Quality metrics, quality flags, and the final quality flag will be produced for each nitrate measurement according to AD[12].
+Quality metrics, quality flags, and the final quality flag will be produced for each nitrate measurement according to AD[09].